stylus/stylus/docs/js.md

  By passing a `Node`, we may define a global variable.
 This is useful when exposing conditional features within your library depending on the availability of another.
 For example the "Nib" extensions library conditionally supports node-canvas, providing image generation, however this is not always available, so Nib may define:

      .define('has-canvas', stylus.nodes.false);
+     .define('some-setting', new stylus.nodes.String('some value'));

+ Stylus also casts JavaScript values to their Stylus equivalents when possible, the following are a few examples:

+     .define('string', 'some string')
+     .define('number', 15.5)
+     .define('some-bool', true)
+     .define('list', [1,2,3])
+     .define('families', ['Helvetica Neue', 'Helvetica', 'sans-serif'])

 ### .define(name, fn)